rpw1/351-Final-Project/README.md

-# 351-Final-Project
-This repository is used to share code with project members for our final project in CSCI-B351
+# K-NN Number and Symbol Recognition
 By Ryan Williams and Carson Crick

+This repository uses a third party software called python-mnist

+We have included

+`pipenv run python src/equations.py`